AmmarAbouZor/tui-journal/README.md

 Usage: tjournal [OPTIONS] [COMMAND]

 Commands:
-  get-json-path    Gets the current entries Json file path [aliases: gj] get-sqlite-path  Gets the current entries sqlite file path [aliases: gs] help             Print this message or the help of the given subcommand(s)
+  print-config  Print the current settings including the paths for the backend files [aliases: pc] help          Print this message or the help of the given subcommand(s)

 Options:
-  -j, --json-file-path <FILE PATH>    Sets the entries Json file path and starts using it -s, --sqlite-file-path <FILE PATH>  Sets the entries sqlite file path and starts using it -b, --backend-type <BACKEND_TYPE>   Sets the backend type and starts using it [possible values: json, sqlite] -v, --verbose...
+  -j, --json-file-path <FILE PATH>    Sets the entries Json file path and starts using it -s, --sqlite-file-path <FILE PATH>  Sets the entries sqlite file path and starts using it -b, --backend-type <BACKEND_TYPE>   Sets the backend type and starts using it [possible values: json, sqlite] -w, --write-config                  write the current settings to config file (this will rewrite the whole config file) -v, --verbose...
 Increases logging verbosity each use for up to 3 times -l, --log <FILE PATH>               Specifies a file to use for logging
                                       (default file: <cache_dir>/tui-journal/tui-journal.log)